Donovan Bailey, Bruny Surin, Glenroy Gilbert and Robert Esmie raise their hands as they celebrate gold.Claus Andersen/COC

 The road events are all mass starts.
 In the race walks, athletes must always have one foot in contact with the ground and completely straighten their leg on each stride.
 Three violations leads to disqualification.

-With 66 Olympic medals, Canada has won more medals in athletics than in any other sport.
+With 71 Olympic medals, Canada has won more medals in athletics than in any other sport.
 Canada won six athletics medals at Rio 2016 and Tokyo 2020, the country’s best total since the nine won at Los Angeles 1932.
+Canada won three gold medals in athletics at Paris 2024, the most by the country in the sport since Amsterdam 1928.

 Damian Warner spins to throw the discus